jesperancinha/finantial-transactions-akka/README.md

 ## Introduction

 Fellow colleagues at [ING](https://www.ing.nl/) have developed the [Baker project](https://ing-bank.github.io/baker).
 In this project, we will examine its potential.

+[Baker](https://ing-bank.github.io/baker) is a library which is responsible for the orchestration of different processes.
+Parallel to this, [Baker](https://ing-bank.github.io/baker/) creates [Graphviz](http://www.graphviz.org/) models and visualization flow charts which enable us to quickly visualize the status of our process.

 > Welcome to portuguese restaurant: "O Petisco de Olhão".
 >